 IJ: Yes, whether you are stay-at-home or employed, you get paid by the social service system, but it’s on a sliding scale and capped to a certain amount.
 It also depends on your salary or lack thereof: The higher your salary, the higher your parental payment.

 MD: Are women encouraged to go back to work after having a baby?

-MD: Do children go to childcare, or do you have nannies?
+MD: Do your children go to preschool or do you have nannies?